aranganath24/data_bootcamp/content/data-analysis-in-R.md

 # Data Analysis in R

 ## Instructor

 Jacob Holster, PhD. (he/him/his)
 Lecturer of Music Education
 The Pennsylvania State University

 ### Introduction

 This session will cover the fundamentals of data analysis and visualization using the R Programming Language.
-For guidance on installing R and R Studio, please see [here](https://jayholster.shinyapps.io/RLevel0Assessment/#section-welcome).